Lloyd and Edith Havens Goodrich, Whitney Museum of American Art, Record of Works by Thomas Eakins

 Conditions Governing Use

-The Lloyd and Edith Goodrich, Whitney Museum of American Art, Thomas Eakins Archives are the physical property of the Philadelphia Museum of Art, Archives.
+The Lloyd and Edith Goodrich, Whitney Museum of American Art, Thomas Eakins Archives are the physical property of the Philadelphia Museum of Art, American Art Department.
 The Museum holds literary rights only for material created by Museum personnel or given to the Museum with such rights specifically assigned.
 For all other material, literary rights, including copyright, belong to the authors or their legal heirs and assigns.
 Researchers are responsible for obtaining permission from rights holders for publication and for other purposes where stated.

 Biographical / Historical